-The creation of new primary or secondary schools on proposed allocations or those with outline planning permission within Outwoods, or the extension of existing primary or secondary schools, to meet an identified and demonstrable current or future need of the borough, will be supported.
+The creation of new primary or secondary schools on allocated sites or those with outline planning permission within Outwoods, or the extension of existing primary or secondary schools, to meet an identified and demonstrable current or future need of the borough, will be supported.
+Outside of allocated sites new schools will be resisted.

-To foster links between schools and business and encourage training opportunities within the parish, the delivery of new educational provision will be encouraged where it forms part of a master plan to deliver development to create hubs including business, commercial and retail uses.
+To foster links between schools and business and encourage training opportunities within the parish, the delivery of new educational provision will be encouraged where it forms part of a master plan to deliver development to create hubs including business, commercial and retail uses .